Logann120/Business-Model-CIST2100/Financial_Plan.md

 ## Documentation of expense assumptions
 #### Liability Insurance
-- For our first year we will have $500,000 in coverage.
+- For our first year, we will have $500,000 in coverage.
 Our second year we will up that to a million, and then two million for year three.
 #### Advertising
-- For start-up and year one we will advertise on Google and Facebook, we will also sponsor a local little league team.
-We will use the same forms of advertising for years two and three but double the budget each year.
+- For start-up and year one, we will advertise on Google and Facebook, we will also sponsor a local little league team.
+We will use the same forms of advertising for years two and three, doubling the budget each year.
 #### Legal
-- For start-up we will pay a retaining fee for a lawyer to help us with any legal issues that may arise.
-For years two and three we expect to have most bugs sorted out and thus we will not need as much legal help.
+- For start-up, we will pay a retaining fee for a lawyer to help us with any legal issues that may arise.
+For years two and three, we expect to have most bugs sorted out and thus will not need as much legal help.
 #### Employee Salaries
 ###### Year 1
-- Upper Management CEO, COO, CFO, CTO = 100,000/year X 4 = 400,000/year
+- Upper Management (CEO, COO, CFO, CTO) = 100,000/year X 4 = 400,000/year
 - Network Engineers X 3 = 72,000 X 3 = 216,000/year
 - Programmers X 3 = 87,000 X 3 = 261,000/year
 - Customer Service X 8 = 28,000 X 8 = 224,000/year